Do Go On - 443 - The Theft of The Scream

 So the idea to steal the painting came many years later

-when he was already an adult
+when he was already an adult and a pretty accomplished thief.

-In 88, he hatched his initial plan to steal the screen
+In 88, he hatched his initial plan to steal the screen with a fellow thief.

-and they nabbed the wrong painting.
+But Enger's planning went awry and they nabbed the wrong painting.

-They got Love and Pain instead.
+They got love and pain instead.

-but it's another one by Edward Monk.
+It's also called the vampire, two different names, but it's another one by Edward Monk.

 After getting caught and spending four years in prison.

-Sorry, sorry, he grabbed the wrong painting.
+Sorry, he grabbed the wrong painting.

 Yeah.

-He looked at it every day for years.
+He'd looked at it every day for years.

-Well, he kind of like, in that case,
+Well, he kind of like, in that case, the painting was right next to the window,

-it and left and then looked at it and went, fuck.
+So he'd like reached in, grabbed it and left and then looked at it and went,

-Still beautiful, love his work, but it's not the one.
+it's still beautiful, love his work, but it's not the one.

-So, yeah, he got caught.
+So yeah, he got caught.

 He spent four years in prison and his feeling of failure